msavarian/micro-logger-service/README.md

             // ...
             // ...
 ```
-and use the APIs in controllers
+3. Use the APIs in controllers
 ```
     public class HomeController : Controller
     {